mov-ebx/Clipboard-Cycler/README.md

 ## :inbox_tray: Download

-You can find the lasted compiled executable the [releases](https://github.com/mov-ebx/Clipboard-Cycler/releases/latest).
+You can find the latest compiled executable the [releases](https://github.com/mov-ebx/Clipboard-Cycler/releases/latest).

 Keep in mind, this program only works in Windows.